• Skip to primary navigation

 1. Teach them a word of wisdom: Moderation

 In my house: The candy jar is on the kitchen counter.
 It's not hidden.
-My kids are 6 and 8, they are allowed to eat sweets, I don't hide them.
+My kids are allowed to eat sweets, I don't hide them.
 They know that the candies or the cookies are not going to disappear overnight.

 They can have one today and one some other day.
 Of course, I like it better when they choose a fruit (my daughter often does) but the reality is I like candies & chocolates too!